20 Best Action Fight Scenes In Fighting Movies, Ranked (For You To Disagree With).

 But the bar fight scene where the young rebellious Jen (Ziyi Zhang) picks a fight with seasoned kung-fu masters is probably my favorite.

-Jen not only tears the place apart physically, but she also tears apart the ego of all the proud masters while making her name known everywhere at the same time.
+Jen not only tears the place apart physically, but she also tears apart the ego of all the proud masters while simultaneously making her name known everywhere.

-The flow and choreography, the amazing performance by Ziyi Zhang, and the humor earn this scene a well-deserved place on this list.
+The flow and choreography, the fantastic performance by Ziyi Zhang, and the humor earn this scene a well-deserved place.

 11. Kill Bill: Volume 1 (2003).
 The Bride vs. The Crazy 88